informalsystems/verification/spec/fastsync/sandbox/README.md

-fsPCBoundedBlocking.tla - PlusCal algorithm
+PlusCal algorithm that:
- - shows deadlock when queues are bounded and senders block on queue full.
+ - shows deadlock when queues are bounded and senders block on queue full,
- - run with ~FilledQueues invariant and/or Termination temporal property
- - very useful to inspect the generated TLA+ code: save and generate with cmd+T (mac) or ctrl+T (others)
+ - is very useful to inspect the generated TLA+ code (generate with cmd+T (mac) or ctrl+T (others)).

+Run with:
+- Constants:
+   - MaxQueueSize <- 2
+- Invariant:
+   - ~NotFilledQueues
+- Temporal Formulas:
+   - Termination

+Note: When running without the invariant, deadlock appears, otherwise invariant is violated